 Naomi is experienced in providing representation at both inquests and pre-inquests reviews.
 She quickly identifies issues to ensure effective case management and the management of potential Regulation 28 (Reports to Prevent Future Deaths) issues.
 Naomi is happy to advice in conference at any stage of the proceedings.

 From her work as a ‘Junior Junior’ for the Government Legal Department, she has a wealth of experience in inquests involving prisons.
+Naomi is also regularly instructed on behalf of healthcare providers within prisons and so has a wealth of experience

 Naomi regularly provides seminars and lecture on Coronial law, having recently provided a seminar to over 100 delegates.

 - An inquest touching upon the death of a student in student accommodation.
 Naomi represented the University.
+Issues included the contact between the student and the university and policies and procedures surrounding mental health wellbeing.

 - An inquest touching upon the death of a passenger at an airport abroad.
 Concerns were raised about the process following the disembarkation of passengers and the policies/procedures in place to assist passengers abroad.
 Naomi represented the airline.